-When designing there are things that you can rely upon regardless of the situation.
-These are things which add that extra polish and eye for detail to a design.
+When designing there are techniques for applying colour, typography, spacing, you can rely upon regardless of the situation.
+These are things which add extra polish, and are generally hidden to the untrained eye.

 1. Shadows respect their surroundings